Localized calculus for the Hecke category: Checking the relations

 then each diagram in $P'$ has a pitchfork on the bottom.
 The formulas \eqref{mosttermsP} and \eqref{mosttermsPdown} are very useful in combination with ``death by pitchfork'' for diagrams with multiple $2m$-valent vertices.

-In fact, \eqref{mosttermsP} and \eqref{mosttermsPdown} are just direct consequences of \eqref{eq:3}; the term where the dot pulls through corresponds to the identity diagram in the original Jones-Wenzl projector.
-To get from \eqref{eq:3} to \eqref{mosttermsP} and \eqref{mosttermsPdown} is a straightforward exercise in diagrammatics and adjunction, which we leave to the reader.
+In fact, \eqref{mosttermsP} and \eqref{mosttermsPdown} can both be deduced from \eqref{eq:3}; the term where the dot pulls through corresponds to the identity diagram in the original Jones-Wenzl projector.
+To get from \eqref{eq:3} to \eqref{mosttermsP} and \eqref{mosttermsPdown} is a relatively straightforward exercise in diagrammatics and adjunction.
+First, absorb the dot into the $2m$-valent vertex using \eqref{eq:JWlem}, and define $JW'_{s,t}$ using the last diagram in \eqref{eq:JWprimedefn}.
+We leave the rest to the reader.

 Now precompose the RHS of \eqref{eq:2assocequality} with a dot morphism on the first, second, or last strand.
-Resolving the $2m$-valent vertex which meets this dot by \eqref{mosttermsP}, every diagram in $P$ is orthogonal to the other $2m$-valent vertex, so only the term where the dot pulls straight through will survive.
+Resolve the $2m$-valent vertex which meets this dot by \eqref{mosttermsP}.
+Because $2m$-valent vertices satisfy death by pitchfork, every diagram in $P$ is orthogonal to the other $2m$-valent vertex, so only the term where the dot pulls straight through will survive.
 It is now relatively easy to verify that precomposing \eqref{eq:2assocequality} with a dot morphism on the first, second, or last strand yields a relation which follows from the previous relations; we leave this as an exercise to the reader. \end{proof}

 \begin{remark} The coloration in \eqref{mosttermsP} and \eqref{mosttermsPdown} depends on the parity of $m_{st}$, and they have been drawn above as though $m_{st}$ were odd.
 If $m_{st}$ were even then the dot on the RHS of \eqref{mosttermsP} would be red rather than blue. \end{remark}